vuejs/docs/src/guide/components/async.md

 // ... use `AsyncComp` like a normal component
 ```

-As you can see, this method accepts a loader function that returns a Promise.
+As you can see, `defineAsyncComponent` accepts a loader function that returns a Promise.
 The Promise's `resolve` callback should be called when you have retrieved your component definition from the server.
 You can also call `reject(reason)` to indicate the load has failed.

 [ES module dynamic import](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import#dynamic_imports) also returns a Promise, so most of the time we will use it in combination with `defineAsyncComponent`.
 Bundlers like Vite and webpack also support the syntax, so we can use it to import Vue SFCs: